+Using a dado is a very functional and strong method for connecting two pieces of stock.
+Once you learn how to cut a dado, you'll find these woodworking joints especially useful when building cabinets or bookshelves.
 A dado is a groove cut into one piece of wood into which another piece of wood will fit snugly.
-For instance, when building a bookshelf using 3/4" thick stock, one would cut a 3/4" wide groove into the shelf standard and then glue the shelf into the groove.
+For instance, when building a bookshelf using 3/4-inch-thick stock, you would cut a 3/4-inch-wide dado into the shelf upright and then glue the shelf into the groove.

 A stacked dado head cutter set should only be used on a table saw or on some radial arm saws (check the tool's documentation to see if your table saw or radial arm saw will accommodate a stacked dado head cutting set).
-Do not attempt to use a stacked dado head cutting set on a circular saw, as this would be extremely dangerous.
+Do not attempt to use a stacked dado head cutting set on a circular saw, as this is extremely dangerous.